-Creating a daily routine, especially if you’re a stay at home mom, might seem like a pointless task.
-If you’re in survival mode, just trying to make it to bedtime, how’s a routine going to help you?
+Creating routines for moms, especially if you’re a stay at home mom, might seem like a pointless task.
+If you’re in survival mode, just trying to make it to bedtime, how can you create a daily routine, let alone use one effectively???

 I was so much more organized when I was a working mom than a stay-at-home mom, simply because I had to be.
-After months of feeling like I would never get my act together, I finally stopped to think about what had changed.
+But after months of feeling like I would never get my act together as a SAHM, I finally stopped to think about what had changed.

 What was so different about my life now?